 You will notice how they share your content, make bookmarks, come back to the site and bring along inbound links—all these signals are counted by search engines and contribute to high rankings.

 Navigation through your website should be easy and intuitive.
 Try following the navigation path of an average visitor and answer questions that may arise in their heads.
-If any page of your site appears to be isolated from the other this may be the reason of a sudden drop in website traffic.
+If any page of your site appears to be isolated from the other this may be the reason of a sudden drop in traffic from google.

 Changing Your Domain Name Without Telling Google

 Whatever reasons you might have for domain change, the vital thing is to tell search engines about your move.
 Of course, if you want to preserve your traffic and rankings.
 Otherwise, your website will look like it doesn’t exist.

 That is why if you want to keep your organic search traffic and rankings, let Google know about your domain change in your Search Console.
 If you ignored this step, that could be the reason to your dramatic traffic loss.